afiodorov/afiodorov.github.io/_posts/2015-11-29-blogging-benefits.md

 Another interesting consequence is that people who occasionally lurk through some content here sometimes bring it up when we meet and that's a path towards more interesting conversations.

-I was originally worried about my content being unoriginal and low-quality, but it turns out however unoriginal my content is I can always put a spin on it by self-referencing, self-deprecating humour, like I am doing right now.
+I was originally worried about my content being unoriginal and low-quality, but it turns out however unoriginal my content is I can always put a spin on it by self-referencing, self-deprecating humour, like I am doing it right now.

 Another way to shine a new light on content is by making it relatable and relevant via use of personal examples.